gjn/mf-chsdi/chsdi/public/doc/source/services/sdiservices.rst

 Height
 ------

-This service allows to obtain elevation information for a point.
+This service allows to obtain elevation information for a point. **Note: this service is not freely accessible (fee required)**.

 URL
 ^^^